 San Francisco, October 7

-The suspect in the killing of the family had once worked for the family's trucking business and had a longstanding dispute with them that got "pretty nasty" and culminated in an act of senseless killing, authorities and a relative said.
+The suspect in the kidnapping and killing of an 8-month-old baby, as well as her parents and uncle, had once worked for the family's trucking business and had a longstanding feud with them that culminated in an act of “pure evil,” a sheriff said Thursday.

 Don't MissView All

 Gujarat Elections 2022 Phase 2 polling LIVE: Voting on in 93 constituencies; 34.74 per cent turnout till 1 pm